SatoshiFund/satoshi.fund/satoshipie.md

 In case of non-compliant structure fund managers are responsible for appropriate actions within 48 hours.

 ## 6. Tokens
 The Satoshi•Pie corresponds to [SPIES](http://cryptofresh.com/a/SPIES) asset ID 1.3.1010 that was created at block [5972460](http://cryptofresh.com/b/5972460) using Bitshares ­blockchain as User Issued Asset by account [satoshifund](http://cryptofresh.com/u/satoshifund) [SF].

+### Supply
 Supply of tokens depends on incomes and outcomes of fund’s capital.
-Every time purchaser sends bitcoins to Satoshi•Pie bitcoin address satoshifund issues SPIES tokens based on a price which is calculated at 12.00 GMT each day.
+New `SPIES` tokens can be issued only then new funds arrive at the fund.
+If `SPIES` tokens is destroyed (`redeem` or `burn` procedure) equivalent amount of funds should be sent to a redeem purchaser.

+### Secured
+The Fund is designed in a way that at any given moment SPIES tokens are backed by 100% of crypto property under management.

+### Transferable
+SPIES tokens also designed to be perfectly transferable.
+Holders can sent tokens at any time.

+### Tradable
+A holders can sell SPIES tokens in the open market at any time.

 ## 7. Economic Model
 The economic model of Satoshi•Pie enables lifetime assets management without management fees.
 Hence, there are 3 sources of revenue for motivating fund managers: profitable decisions, Satoshi•Fund, a continuous development and from investment agents, and new buyers of SPIES tokens.